This post contains affiliate links. Please see our disclosure policy.

 The crumble topping over the fruit filling, before being baked.

-• Stir your Fruit Filling Well – Be sure to stir the fruit filling one final time before adding the topping, so the juices aren’t all pooled at the bottom of the baking dish.
+• Mix the filling evenly – Be sure to stir the fruit filling one final time before adding the topping, so the juices are evenly dispersed, and not all pooled at the bottom of the baking dish.

 Recipe Variations: